stmichaelis/workplacer/README.md

   -atime string
         -atime <hh:mm>: Time of today when to clear status when connected to network A (default "18:00") -bcidr string
-        -bcidr <Class Inter-Doman Routing>: CIDR addrs of network B, e.g. 192.168.1.0/24 for all ip addresses in 192.168.1.*
+        -bcidr <Class Inter-Doman Routing>: CIDR address of network B, e.g. 192.168.1.0/24 for all ip addresses in 192.168.1.*.
+Multiple address spaces may be separated by comma.
   -bemoji string
         -bemoji <emoji>: Emoji to use for custom status when connected to network B (default "office") -btext string
         -btext <status text>: Description to use for custom status when connected to network B (default "At the office") -btime string
-        -btime <hh:mm>: Time of today when to clear status when connected to network B (default "18:00") -token string
+        -btime <hh:mm>: Time of today when to clear status when connected to network B (default "18:00") -mlog
+        Sends log messages to the given Mattermost user in addition to stdout if set -password string
+        -password <Password of your Mattermost account>.
+Reads from stdin if set to "-" or empty and no authenticaton token set.
+  -showtoken
+        Wether to output the Mattermost access token to stdout -token string
         -token <Mattermost User Authorization Token>
   -url string
         -url <URL of your mattermost server>
   -username string
-        -username <Mattermost username>
+        -username <Mattermost username without leading @>
-  -password string
-        -password <Mattermost password>.
-Reads from stdin if set to - or empty and no authenticaton token set.
-  -showtoken boolean
-        -showtoken true|false: Wether to output the Mattermost access token to stdout (default false) -mlog boolean
-        Sends log messages to the given Mattermost user in addition to stdout if set
 ```

 ## Why there are a and b networks and not just one